EmmaDemarecaux/Operations-Research-and-Big-Data/README.md

 ## Triangles

-The program will load the graph in main memory and return the number of triangles.
+The program will load the graph in main memory and return its list of triangles along with the number of triangles.

 ### To compile:

 ```